ibrahimabba/quickEat/README.md

 # quickEat

-This is food ordering and delivery app built using react native
+ This is a food ordering and delivery app built using react native